 Once you have completed the form, it can either be mailed in or scanned and emailed to World of Hyatt's customer service team.
 In my experience, email is the way to go as the turnaround time for the transfer will be much quicker.
 Simply email the form to [email protected] and let them know you would like to transfer points to the other member.

 Once Hyatt receives the request they should process the information and complete the transfer within 2-4 weeks.
 In my recent experience, this has taken about a week to complete.

 There are even more restrictions to be aware of when making a points transfer with Hyatt:

 - Hyatt lists in the terms and conditions of the transfer form that transfers must be made for a specific redemption.
-Whether or not this is actually enforced isn’t clear, but the fact they call this out specifically likely means you shouldn’t abuse it.
+In my experience, that isn't enforced, but the fact they call this out specifically likely means you shouldn't abuse it.
 This language can be found below:

 “Members may combine the necessary number of points from their World of Hyatt account with those in one other specially designated World of Hyatt account in order to have a sufficient number of points to redeem a particular award.”

 Just because you can transfer your points between Hyatt accounts doesn't mean you should.
 However, there are a few situations that I will outline below where it absolutely makes sense.